Did you know?

 Photos displayed courtesy of Sara Hartley, Lionridge Kennels, Alberta

-The Saint Bernard is friendly, gentle, and calm.
-A huge couch potato of a dog, his laid-back temperament borders on lazy.
-He gets along well with children and other household pets.
+The classic gentle giant, the Saint Bernard is calm, patient and affectionate especially with children.
+He is a friendly, gentle couch potato of a dog, with a laid-back temperament bordering on lazy.
+He gets along well with people and other household pets.
 An effective watchdog, he is too mellow to be a real guard dog.
 The Saint Bernard likes to be around people.

 This is a large dog with a good appetite who needs plenty of space.
 He should live in a larger home with a good-sized, fenced backyard.